Finishing Butcher Block: Lessons From Installing My Own

 When to Refinish

 The refinishing process is the same as the initial finishing.
 Sand it all down, multiple coats of oil, regular maintenance going forward.
+It’s actually kind of satisfying to take beat-up counters and make them look new again.
+Takes a weekend but worth it.

 Final Thoughts

 Butcher block counters are beautiful and warm and completely different from stone.
-They require more maintenance but reward you with a surface that actually looks better with age and use.
+They require more maintenance but reward you with a surface that actually looks better with age and use — there’s a patina that develops over time that you just can’t get with synthetic materials.

-If you are willing to put in the time – maybe 10 minutes a month plus the occasional refinishing – they are fantastic.
+If you’re willing to put in the time — maybe ten minutes a month plus the occasional refinishing — they’re fantastic.
 If that sounds like too much work, get something else.
 Both are valid choices.
+For me, six years in, I still love them.
+And there’s something satisfying about maintaining your own stuff instead of just expecting it to be perfect forever.